cosql/email_service_demo/README.md

 ###The solution:
+Implemented a mail service to let user send/save/view/delete all their emails.
 A service running on google engine implemented using webapp2 framework.
 The service uses mailgun as default mailing service provider and mandrill as secondary backup.